 The Montessori Munari Mobile

 I first started using the Munari mobile at around 3 weeks.
-I used a wooden mobile holder but would have preferred a plant hook in the ceiling because of the size of the Munari mobile.
+I used a wooden mobile holder (the one I used is no longer available) but would have preferred a plant hook in the ceiling because of the size of the Munari mobile.
 Since I attach the mobile to the floor mirror rather than a crib, there isn’t a lot of room for a large mobile.
 I experimented with different heights for the mobile, although Sophia enjoyed it at a variety of heights.
 I just made sure she could see it clearly.

 The Montessori Octahedron Mobile